telefonicaid/thinking-cities/docs/hadoop_streaming_hue.md

 ![](./images/hue_simple_fillup_streaming_form.png)

-As usual in Hadoop, the output directory must not exist previosly to the job execution.
+As usual in Hadoop, the output directory must not exist previously to the job execution.

 The new streaming action will be added to the list of actions, and can now be submitted.
 While executing, the Oozie Dashboard is opened showing the progress; the Job Browser can be used for tracking the progress as well: